luismeyer95/balar/README.md

 ### Control flow operators (`balar.if()`, `balar.switch()`)

-In order to enable efficient batching in more complex workflows, `balar` needs hints to understand how your processing logic partitions the input dataset.
+In order to enable better batching behavior in more complex workflows, `balar` needs hints to understand how your processing logic partitions the input dataset.
 This is done by using special control flow operators: `balar.if()` and `balar.switch()`.

+> ⓘ  Using these is **optional**.
+Without control flow operators, batch items that go down the same logic paths will always have their calls batched together.
+Control flow operators allow `balar` to see **more** opportunities to consolidate batches (e.g. when two executions take different logic branches but rejoin at a later point)

-**When to use:** when your batch items have different processing logic that lead to different data-fetching requirements.
-If you find yourself conditionally calling a wrapped batch function, you should be using `balar.if()`/`balar.switch()` instead to ensure efficient batching.
+**When to use:** when your batch items have different processing logic that lead to different data-fetching requirements, and there is a strong need to minimize the number of network calls (maximizing batch size)

 ---